Mistralys/x4-game-notes/README.md

 > Workshops are size-depedent, which means that for L and XL-sized ships, a shipyard's workshop must be used.

+## Quick station building

+The station builder has a handy feature hidden under the settings button (the gears icon): "Shuffle modules".

+When building a new station, just drop all modules you wish to build, without connecting them.
+When all modules have been placed, click the shuffle button - it will automatically create connections between the modules.
+Each time you click on it, a new design is generated.

+Drawbacks:

+- All modules are shuffled.
+If you need them to be built in a specific order, this is useless.
+- Connectors are taken from all your available blueprints, which can result in a wild mix.
+There is no option to use only argon connectors, for example.

 # Cheats

 ## Savegame editing